Chapter 13

 In your plan, some debts must have priority over others.

-These debts must be paid in full over the course of the plan.
+These debts must be paid in full throughout the plan.
 Unsecured debt receives the lowest priority and only needs to be addressed after higher priority obligations are settled.
-This priority schedule can work to your advantage, as you cannot eliminate secured debt but can discharge unsecured debt.
+This priority schedule can work to your advantage, as you cannot eliminate secured debt, but can discharge unsecured debt.

 Finalizing Your Debt Discharge Post-Bankruptcy

-Upon completing all plan payments and a second credit counseling program, you will in most cases be permitted to discharge any remaining unsecured debt.
+Upon completing all plan payments and a second credit counseling program, you will, in most cases, be permitted to discharge any remaining unsecured debt.
 This includes credit card debt, medical bills, unpaid utility bills, and personal loans.
 Your plan should also bring your secured debts current, and the lack of overwhelming unsecured debts should give you the resources and flexibility you need to keep up with payments going forward.
-Our San Marcos Chapter 13 bankruptcy lawyer can also assist you with the process of rebuilding your credit.
+Our San Marcos Chapter 13 bankruptcy attorney can also assist you with the process of rebuilding your credit.

 Should I File for Chapter 13 Bankruptcy in Southern California?